Josip Jelačić: Croatian Parliament, the Sabor

 Many of his points about civil rights were part of the Hungarian twelve points, and were already enacted by the Batthyány Government.

 The Sabor strongly opposed the "massive nationalist Magyarization politics of the Kingdom of Hungary from the Carpathians to Adria, which the newly formed government represents, especially Lajos Kossuth."

-On 8 April Jelačić took his banal oath and was appointed a field-marshal-lieutenant and made commander of the Military Frontier.
+On 8 April Jelačić took his oath as ban and was appointed a field-marshal-lieutenant and made commander of the Military Frontier.
 On 19 April 1848 Jelačić proclaimed the union of Croatian provinces, and the separation from the Kingdom of Hungary.
 At the same time, he proclaimed unconditional loyalty to the Habsburg monarchy.
 The Croatian Constitution of 24 April 1848 declared "languages of all ethnicities should be inviolable".

 On serfdom, it was apparent that changing the status of the Croatian peasantry would have to wait until the end of the revolution.
 Jelačić kept up the institution of the Military Frontier so he could draft more soldiers.
 The people in the region protested to this, but Ban Jelačić quashed the dissent by summary courts martial and by executing many dissenters.

 In May, Jelačić established the Bansko Vijeće ("Ban Council").
 Its scope of authority covered ministerial tasks including Internal Affairs, Justice, Schools and Education, Religion, Finance, and Defense, so this council was acting as a governing body in Croatia.
 The new Sabor was summoned on 5 June.